Pediatric Toe Walking Therapy in Palm Beach County

 A woman is holding a little girl 's hand in a hospital room.

-How Physical Therapy Helps Toe Walking
+How Physical Therapy (PT) Helps Toe Walking

-Physical therapy focuses on addressing the underlying causes of toe walking and promoting proper walking mechanics through a variety of strategies:
+Physical therapy (PT) focuses on addressing the underlying causes of toe walking and promoting proper walking mechanics through a variety of strategies:

 • Stretching and Strengthening